pubkey/rxdb/docs-src/rx-database.md

 ## Functions

 ### Observe with $
-Calling this will return an [rxjs-Observable](http://reactivex.io/rxjs/manual/overview.html#observable) which streams every change to data of this database.
+Calling this will return an [rxjs-Observable](http://reactivex.io/documentation/observable.html) which streams every change to data of this database.

 ```js
 myDb.$.subscribe(changeEvent => console.dir(changeEvent));
 ```

-### waitForLeadership()
-Returns a Promise which resolves when the RxDatabase becomes [elected leader](./leader-election.md).

 ### dump()
 Use this function to create a json-export from every piece of data in every collection of this database.
 You can pass `true` as a parameter to decrypt the encrypted data-fields of your document.